EOMMINHO/tower-server/README.md

 It is a fiber drawing tower server for [BNILab, KAIST](https://www.bnilab.com/) :smile:

 It is made for use with various devices including but not limited to, Android, IOS, Web browsers to control the fiber drawing tower in BNILab, KAIST.
-The Andriod and IOS application can be downloaded separately while the web application is provided through the server itself.
+Andriod and IOS application can be downloaded separately.

-Used frameworks are Node.js and Express.

-:exclamation: This is a server repository and the [client repository](https://github.com/EOMMINHO/tower-client) is available separately.
+:exclamation: This is an API server repository and the [client repository](https://github.com/EOMMINHO/tower-client) is available separately.

 ### Updates